Swami Achootanand: Support for Ambedkar

 On 22 February 1928, Achootanand shared stage with the Dalit leader B. R. Ambedkar during the All India Adi Hindu Sabha meeting.

 Achootanand welcomed King Edward VII, the Prince of Wales and even demanded proposals for Depressed Classes which was going to be submitted before Simon Commission.
 While the Congress opposed the Simon Commission, the Adi Hindus welcomed it, because it recognized the Dalits on a national political platform.
 On 30 November 1928, Achootanand met Ambedkar in Lucknow, during the Simon Commission hearing.
 During Round Table Conference held in London in 1931, he supported Ambedkar through telegrams and created awareness on the issue among the untouchables of Kanpur.

 Achootanand strongly opposed the use of the term "Harijan", coined by the Congress leader Mahatma Gandhi, to refer to the untouchables.

 In 1932, when Gandhi declared a fast-unto-death to oppose the separate electorates granted to untouchable Hindus through the Communal Award, Achootanand advised Ambedkar to compromise with Gandhi, fearing reprisals against untouchables in case of Gandhi's death.

 Literary career

 Achootanand initiated a new stream of Dalit pamphlet literature in Hindi language, in the 1920s.
 To raise awareness among the Depressed Classes, he started his own publication, and composed poetry under the pen name Harihar.
 Achootanand was one of the pioneers of Dalit literature in Hindi.

 In 1922, he started his first monthly paper Achut from Delhi, but it closed down in 1923.
 Later, he started Prachin Hindu, but that too closed within a year.
-He then established the Adi Hindu Press and published the The Adi-Hindu Journal from Kanpur during 1924–1932.
+He then established the Adi Hindu Press and published The Adi-Hindu Journal from Kanpur during 1924–1932.

 Achootanand was a philosopher-poet and also a playwright.
 His Hindi books include::